Vancouver Whitecaps FC: First years

+First continental seasons

 In 2015, the Whitecaps would go on to have their best-ever regular season, finishing the season with 53 points.
 They also went on to win the Canadian Championship for the first time, defeating Montreal 2–0 in the second leg to win the final 4–2 on aggregate.
 In the 2015 MLS Cup Playoffs and 2014–15 CONCACAF Champions League, however, they did not achieve the same success, getting eliminated in the group stage of the CONCACAF Champions League and the conference semi-final of the playoffs.

 In 2016, the Whitecaps took a step back, finishing the regular season with 39 points.
 In the 2016 Canadian Championship, they reached the final, but lost 2–2 on away goals to Toronto FC.
 They did go on to win the Cascadia Cup on the final day of the regular season, beating the Portland Timbers 4–1.

 During the year of 2017, there were major improvement for the Whitecaps, as they made the CONCACAF Champions League semi-finals for the first time, but were eliminated by Tigres UANL.
 They finished the regular season with 52 points, making the playoffs for the fourth time in their history.
 However, despite recording their first-ever playoff win against the San Jose Earthquakes in the knockout round, they were eliminated by Seattle Sounders FC in the conference semi-final.

 In 2018, the Whitecaps would record the fourth-worst defensive record of the season, conceding 67 goals.
 As a result of poor form in the regular season, coach Carl Robinson was relieved of his duties on September 25, 2018.
 He was replaced by interim Craig Dalrymple for the remainder of the regular season.
 The Whitecaps finished the season with 47 points and would miss the playoffs for the second time in three seasons.

 2019 saw a new-look squad for the Whitecaps, as key players like Alphonso Davies, Kendall Waston, Kei Kamara, and Cristian Techera had all departed following the 2018 season.
 The team would also appoint a new manager prior to the season, naming Marc Dos Santos to take the club forward.
 However, they would once again go on to miss the playoffs, finishing the season last place in the Western Conference.
 They were also eliminated by Cavalry FC in the 2019 Canadian Championship, becoming the first MLS team to get eliminated by a Canadian Premier League side in Canadian Championship history.